Our Offerings

 • Pass-through taxation of rental income to investors

-The Fund will be investing through its REIT subsidiary, and distributions received from the REIT will be treated as either ordinary income, return of capital or capital gains.
-Distributions, to the extent that they are from current or accumulated earnings and profits, will generally be taxed as ordinary income.
-However, we anticipate that the depreciation available to the REIT subsidiary will reduce the amount of its taxable income and profit, and that this reduction will enable the REIT subsidiary to make distributions that will be treated as a return of capital.
-Any portion of the distribution that is in excess of current and accumulated earnings and profits is considered a return of capital for U.S. federal income tax purposes and will reduce the tax basis of the investment.
-Once your tax basis has been reduced to zero, any further distributions will result in capital gains.
+The Fund invests through its REIT subsidiary, and distributions received from the REIT are treated as either ordinary income, return of capital or capital gains.
+Distributions, to the extent that they are from current or accumulated earnings and profits, generally are taxed as ordinary income.
+However, the depreciation available to the REIT subsidiary may reduce the amount of its taxable income and profit, and this reduction would enable the REIT subsidiary to make distributions that will be treated as a return of capital.
+Any portion of the distribution in excess of current and accumulated earnings and profits is considered a return of capital for U.S. federal income tax purposes and reduces the tax basis of the investment.
+Once your tax basis has been reduced to zero, any further distributions results in capital gains.

 What is the 20% pass-through tax deduction?

 Since the Fund’s distributions all originate at the REIT subsidiary, investors are subject to a special deduction that allows you to deduct up to 20% of your taxable distributions from the Fund on an annual basis.
 An investor in the highest tax bracket who is eligible for this deduction can effectively reduce the federal tax rate on this income from 37% to 29.6%.
+Unless extended, this benefit is set to expire on December 31, 2025.
 Below is an example:

 ItemAmountCalculation